An Overview of Full Extract Cannabis Oil FECO Cancer Protocol

 The reason for this steady increase over time is because of the potency of FECO.
 After the build-up phase of the first 30 days, patients will be consuming one gram per day when using a standard THC FECO.
 People with particularly high sensitivity to THC may be advised to first try treatment with a CBD dominant or 1:1 THC/CBD FECO

-FECO packaging is designed to enable patients to very accurately measure their dosage.
-Some people may prefer to eyeball the dosage and a grain of rice is normally used as a suitable measure.
+King Harvest designs FECO packaging so patients can very accurately measure their dosage.
+Some people prefer to eyeball the dosage using a grain of rice is as a suitable unit of measurement.

 • Days 1-7: 10mg per day (⅓ grain of rice)